F3kilo/htb/doc/design.md

 - Player selects crew members races and their innate abilities before game starts.
 - Crew members get perks when they gain enough experience.
 - Crew members perks and abilities defined by their role on ship.
+- Ship has integrity and power parameters.
+Integrity decreased with each damage, which wasn't stopped by shields.
+It restores between regions from collected ship parts.
+Power supplies ship shields and energetic weapons.

 ## Before game starts
 - Player selects a ship model.